-Custom printed patterns, stripes and solid color liners to match any design style.
+Custom printed patterns, stripes and solid color shelf papers can match any design style.

-If you are unlucky enough to remember the slim pickings offered when it came to lining kitchen and pantry shelves (not to mention the mess left behind when you tried to remove), you will jump for joy at the variety (and quality) presently available from Chic Shelf Papers.
-Use it to line shelves or drawers, even dress up bookcase backs or china cabinets.
-Two of the patterns above are similar to the fabric I used in the Eclectic Gender-Neutral Nursery dresser and Brandy’s hand painted animal drawer interiors highlighted in the Sophisticated Safari Nursery.
-Have a flawed piece of furniture – make it modern by covering with a snazzy pattern.
-The company offers over 300 designs on satin canvas or fine-weave fabric and heavy matte paper or laminated vinyl.
-Moderate or optional edge adhesive is available allowing it to be easily repositioned.
+If you are old enough to remember the slim pickings when it came to finding attractive paper to line kitchen and pantry shelves you might enjoy the variety available at Chic Shelf Papers.
+Any of the more than 400 different designs can be used to line shelves or drawers, even dress up bookcases or the backs of china cabinets.
+Two of the patterns above are similar to the fabric I used in the Eclectic Gender-Neutral Nursery dresser and in our friend Brandy’s hand painted animal drawer interiors highlighted in the Sophisticated Safari Nursery.
+Even a flawed piece of furniture can be recovered with a snazzy pattern, the way old trunks or desk tops were often redone.
+Paper can be chosen by color or pattern type and designers are offered on laminated vinyl as well as heavy matte paper, fine-weave fabric or custom satin canvas.
+Moderate or optional edge adhesive is available allowing it to be easily repositioned without leaving a mess behind.

 (Source: Chic Shelf Paper)